marcusjensen15/week-5-project/README.md

 * _This version includes Jest and Babel pre-loaded_

-* _To run a unit test, run: 'npm test' in command line_
+* _To run a unit test, run: 'npm test' in command line._